cruidin/white-duck-says-hello/README.md

 It comprises of 2 different sections, displayed in boxes, plus some extra simple effects like changing the background colour of the pages.

 This project was conceived as a response to our JavaScript Essentials Porfolio 2 project at The Code Institute for their Full Stack Web Development Program.
-It comprises of an interactive front-end website.
+It comprises of an interactive front-end website, written in HTML, CSS and JavaScript.

 [Back to the top](#white-duck-says-hello)